wp-blocks/wpmm/readme.md

 ## Usage

-1. Clone the repository or install the npm package.
-2. Create a `wp-package.json` file with your desired configuration.
+1. Create a `wp-package.json` file with your desired configuration.
-3. Run the script using `npm start`.
+2. Run the script using `npx wpmm`.

 ## Configuration